President & CEO

 Andrea’s commitment to continuing education and dedication to providing the best care possible has also leaded her to be an invaluable mentor to many entering the health care field.
 Formally, she is part of a mentorship program through the University of Calgary.
 Informally, she works with as many as five young, energetic leaders at any given time.
 For the students, the reward is Andrea’s wealth of experience and unyielding empathy for others.
 For Andrea, mentorship is just another opportunity to learn more about the world, through the eyes of her students.
 It’s through these relationships that Andrea sees education come to life.

-Andrea’s leadership and contributions to business and her community have been widely recognized, both as a member of the board of directors of both Bow Valley College and Calgary Airport Authority and one of WXN’s Top 100 Most Powerful Women in Canada in 2015.
+Andrea’s leadership and contributions to business and her community have been widely recognized, both as a member of the board of directors of Bow Valley College, Calgary Airport Authority and Canadian Pacific Railway, and as one of WXN’s Top 100 Most Powerful Women in Canada in 2015.

 Chief Medical Officer & Chief Aviation Officer